Miners push FTSE up in late-session rebound

 Investors are still a net 15 percent underweight on UK equities according to a survey by Bank of America Merrill Lynch - roughly in line with their stance on the euro zone but gloomy compared with a net 14 percent overweight on U.S. stocks.

 Boosting the case for investment in the UK was a slightly brighter outlook from domestic retailers.
-John Lewis reported strong weekly sales, adding to cautious optimism fanned the previous day by results from Next and Kingfisher which on Friday translated into a string of broker upgrades.
-The sector closed up 1 percent.
+John Lewis reported strong weekly sales, adding to cautious optimism fanned the previous day by results from Next (NXT.L) and Kingfisher (KGF.L) which on Friday translated into a string of broker upgrades.
+The sector closed up 1 percent .FTNMX5370 .